 Particularly if you’ve read ‘THE FIRE ROSE’, because it's basically the same story.

 And in this case there is only the one basic story.
-It never morphs, it doesn't intersect with anything else major enough to permit the necessary confusion, or invoke a need to unpick a tangle.
+It never morphs, it doesn't intersect with anything else major enough to provoke the necessary confusion, or invoke a need to unpick a tangle.
 Indeed, there is no confusion for the reader in this story whatsoever.

 The characters are confused.
 And Lackey was just about able to maintain that without having them come across as idiots.
 But, really, by the time the establishing event takes place you know perfectly well who is behind it, why he did it, and pretty much what he wants to get from it.

 And then we spend most of the rest of the book trying to see the situation from his point of view, and recognizing that he really does have a legitimate quarrel with the basic set-up.

 Not that it excuses his actions in the least.

 Admittedly, I was rather charmed at the opening of the story when — right in the first chapter — we got what read as the possibility of a maybe-reference to Nicholas Stuart Gray’s stage play of ‘BEAUTY AND THE BEAST’.
 Gray was a stalwart of the British theater — particularly children’s theater — all though the mid-20th century, until his death in the early 1980s and his version of the story is predictably charming.
 It also establishes the three sisters as Beauty, the youngest and most sensible, and her two older, twin sisters, who are very lovely, very sweet, and very very silly.

 There was, however, no doddering old wizard or baby dragon in evidence in ‘BEAUTY AND THE WEREWOLF’, so I suspect that any resemblance exists only in my own mind.